Asset Management Committee

 - Life Insurance Policies

-10. Make recommendations annually to the Board regarding committee charter, structure and composition.
+- Make recommendations every two years or as needed to the Board regarding committee charter, structure and composition.

 - Prepare new or revised policies related to investment management for review and action by the committee.

 - Prepare reports for the committee to support its monitoring responsibilities of the Foundation asset management process.

 - Develop appropriate systems and processes to implement approved policies.
 Ensure appropriate communication to all constituents and ongoing review of approved policies.

 - The Sr. Director of Compliance Services will obtain input from an advisory committee of volunteers and outside professionals who will review Trust management investments and activities.
 Summary information will be provided to the Committee as needed or when action is required.